DardenDSC/club-resources/presentations/Q3-DA-Review/README.md

 ## Overview

-<p>The Excel file has one sheet for each of the 3 concepts mentioned above.
-There
-are 3 additional sheets that have the breakdown and analysis of a regression model built for the regression problem.
-Walk through each of the examples and make sure to emphasize that the <strong>yellow highlighted cells</strong> <p style="width:10px;height:10px;display:inline-block;background-color:yellow;border:2px solid black;" />
-<strong>denote samples of answers or conclusions that
-would be important to make on the exam</strong>.</p>
+The Excel file has one sheet for each of the 3 concepts mentioned above.
+There are 3 additional sheets that have the breakdown and analysis of a regression model built for the regression problem.
+Walk through each of the examples and make sure to emphasize that the **yellow highlighted cells** denote samples of answers or conclusions that would be important to include in an exam answer response.

 ## The DA Exams